-Castle Rising consists of a beautifully preserved rectangular keep (see photo) surrounded by 12 acres of earthwork defenses.
-The keep was closely modeled on Norwich Castle.
-The defenses were originally topped by a perimeter wall, of which little now remains save a few rough stones, but the earthworks are in a fine state of preservation.
-If you are feeling sufficiently vigourous you can climb the earthen banks and look down on the castle keep.
+Castle Rising consists of a beautifully preserved rectangular keep (see photo) surrounded by 12 acres of earthwork defences.
+The keep was closely modelled on Norwich Castle.
+The defences were originally topped by a perimeter wall, of which little now remains save a few rough stones, but the earthworks are in a fine state of preservation.
+If you are feeling sufficiently vigorous you can climb the earthen banks and look down on the castle keep.

 William the Conqueror gave the holding of Castle Rising to his half-brother Odo, Bishop of Bayeux, but later granted it to his son, William Rufus (later William II).
 Rufus in turn granted the property to William d'Aubigny, a powerful Norman noble.
 It was William's son, also named William, who built the castle as we see it today.

 Castle Rising is perhaps best remembered as the place to which Isabella, widow of the murdered Edward II, was exiled by her son, Edward III.
 Isabella, somewhat unfairly known as the 'She Wolf of France', was believed to be at least partly responsible for the death of her husband at Berkeley Castle.